Vilhjalmur Stefansson: Wrangel Island fiasco

 In 1921, he encouraged and planned an expedition for four young men to colonise Wrangel Island north of Siberia, where the eleven survivors of the 22 men on the Karluk had lived from March to September 1914.
 Stefansson had designs for forming an exploration company that would be geared towards individuals interested in touring the Arctic island.

 Stefansson originally wanted to claim Wrangel Island for the Canadian government.
 However, due to the dangerous outcome of his initial trip to the island, the government refused to assist with the expedition.
 He then wanted to claim the land for Britain but the British government rejected the claim when it was made by the young men of the expedition.
 The raising of the British flag on Wrangel Island, an acknowledged Russian territory, caused an international incident.

 The four young men Stefansson recruited, Americans Frederick Maurer, E. Lorne Knight, and Milton Galle, and Canadian Allan Crawford, were inadequately experienced and ill-equipped for the expedition.
 All perished on the island or in an attempt to get help from Siberia across the frozen Chukchi Sea.
 The only survivors were Ada Blackjack, an Iñupiaq woman the men had hired in Nome, Alaska, as a seamstress and taken with them as a cook, and the expedition's cat, Vic.
 Ada Blackjack had taught herself survival skills and cared for the last man on the island, E. Lorne Knight, until he died of scurvy.
 Blackjack was not rescued until 1923, having spent a total of two years on Wrangel Island.
 Stefansson drew the ire of the public and the families of the men who perished for having sent such ill-equipped young explorers to Wrangel.
 His reputation was severely tainted by this disaster, along with that of the Karluk.

 Discoveries

-Stefansson produced the first written records of several places, such as Brock, Mackenzie King, Borden, Meighen, and Lougheed Islands and the edge of the continental shelf.
+Stefansson produced the first written records of several places, such as Brock, Mackenzie King, Borden, Meighen, Eight Bears Island and Lougheed Islands and the edge of the continental shelf.
 He extended the works of Francis Leopold McClintock.
 From April 1914 to June 1915 he lived on the ice pack.
 Stefansson continued his explorations leaving from Herschel Island on August 23, 1915.

 On January 30, 1920, The Pioche Record reported that Stefansson discovered a lost cache from the Leopold McClintock 1853 expedition on Melville Island.
 Clothing and food from the cache was in excellent condition despite the harsh Arctic conditions.

 In 1921, he was awarded the Founder's Medal of the Royal Geographical Society for his explorations of the Arctic.
 He was also an elected member of the American Philosophical Society and the American Academy of Arts and Sciences.